mrkkrp/dot-emacs/README.md

 DuckDuckGo work only via HTTPS.

 Also, here is some automation to install all necessary packages and some automation to compile/recompile SLIME (works smoothly with Quicklisp).
-If you don't have local copy of Common Lisp Hyper Spec it can download it via FTP, untar it, and make it work.

 I have written a function to upgrade all packages without displaying `*Packages*` buffer.
 This function directly finds all obsolete packages,